WHFS (historic): 1970s

 Fans of the station came to expect certain "regular" features.
 Listeners were treated to Weasel playing "I Wanna Be Sedated" by the Ramones every Friday towards the end of the work day.
 At 5 p.m. on Friday Weasel would play (You Gotta) Fight for Your Right (To Party!) by the Beastie Boys and Bang the Drum All Day by Todd Rundgren (earlier in the 1980s, Weasel regularly would close his Friday shows with "She Makes Me Rock Too Much" by Ratso and Switchblade and "Here Comes the Weekend" by Dave Edmunds) and also "Party Weekend" by Joe "King " Carrasco and The Crowns.
 Weasel also filled his playlist with requests like local DC near hit "Washingtron" by Tru Fax & the Insaniacs.
 The DJs answered the telephone themselves when requests were called in.
 WHFS made Root Boy Slim's "Christmas at K-Mart" a holiday standard.

-Among the station's more endearing traditions was the broadcasting of the entire "Don't Eat the Yellow Snow" suite that makes up the bulk of the first side of Frank Zappa's "Apostrophe" LP, when the Washington area would experience its first snowfall of the season.
-And every Thanksgiving, 'HFS listeners could count on Arlo Guthrie's "Alice's Restaurant Massacree" being played, usually by Bob "Here", all 18:20 of it.
+Among the station's traditions was the broadcasting of the entire "Don't Eat the Yellow Snow" suite that makes up the majority of the first side of Frank Zappa's "Apostrophe" LP, when the Washington area would experience its first snowfall of the season.
+And every Thanksgiving, "Alice's Restaurant Massacree" was played, usually by Bob "Here".